allegro/allegro.tech/_posts/2015-06-11-pywaw-python-conference-for-everyone.md

 hand information on the newest features, trends and techniques from Python professionals.

 The conference took place in Polonia theater, in the busy and bustling centre of the Polish capitol, just a few steps from the many Warsaw's hotels and restaurants.
-There were many speakers from Poland, Germany, UK, USA and Brazil and just as many great talks.
+There were many speakers from Brazil, Czech Republic, Germany, Great Britain, Poland and USA, and just as many great talks.

 ## From programming robots to snakes and elephants